yalevras/obsidian/Brain/Work/Updates/September.md

 - nsp unit tests

 Sept.
 23rd
-helped mitchell debug a bunch, helped ishan debug stuff with the transfer from 49->56, then helped mit
+helped mitchell debug a bunch, helped ishan debug stuff with the transfer from 49->56, then helped mitchell pack up the rover, went through the whole checklist and now moving on to doing stuff on 56 to do:
+- rover pause -> wednesday
+- msi compression script, msi download script
+- nsp unit tests